Shaked35/Genome-AC-GAN/README.md

 # Genome-AC-GAN: Genotype With Auxiliary Classifier GANs

-This Git repository contains an implementation of the article titled "Genome-AC-GAN: Genotype With Auxiliary Classifier GANs."
-The repository provides tools and code to train the Genome-AC-GAN model with various configurations and conduct evaluations and comparisons with other models.
+This Git repository contains an implementation of the article titled "Genome-AC-GAN: Enhancing Synthetic Genotype Generation through Auxiliary Classification" The repository provides tools and code to train the Genome-AC-GAN model with various configurations and conduct evaluations and comparisons with other models.

 The Genome-AC-GAN is a model introduced in the article, which focuses on generating artificial human genomes using